bucketeer-io/bucketeer/docs/rfcs/0038-adding-metrics-event-type.md

 Currently, Bucketeer has [several metrics event type](https://github.com/bucketeer-io/bucketeer/blob/main/proto/event/client/event.proto).
 However, there are some problems as follows:

 * It doesn't report each event's internal error and timeout error.
 Thus, we can't check which event has a problem when error occurs.
-* It doesn't report any metics about latency and size except for register events.
+* It doesn't report any metrics about latency and size except for register events.

 Therefore, we need to fix the above problems.